abhishekarya1/DSA-2k23/heaps.md

 - Sift Up / Bubble Up / Bottom Up - used in `insertion`
 - Sift Down / Bubble Down / Top Down - used in `deletion`, building Min-Heap from Max-Heap (re-structuring)

-Both are NOT equivalent as they don't result in the same output as Sift Up only considers path from a newly inserted node to entire heap's root.
+Both are NOT equivalent as they don't result in the same output as Sift Up only considers path from a newly inserted node to entire heap's root as we aer inerting in an already existing Heap.
 Both have TC = `O(log n)`

 Upon insertion, new node is inserted at the end of CBT.
-Travel upwards (**Sift Up**) to verify if heap property is satisfied for each parent node, otherwise swap to make it so
+Travel upwards (**Sift Up**) to verify if heap property is satisfied for each parent node, otherwise swap to make it so; assumes that the subtrees already satisfy heap property
 ```cpp
 // min-heap - iterative sift up heapify